cloudmesh/technologies/chapters/tech/heroku.md

   is generated.
 * Execution Phase: Heroku uses dynos which is a mini operating system, which handles the applications.
-* The release: The final product that Heroku delivers [@www-istvan2012heroku].
+* The release: The release is the final product that Heroku delivers [@www-istvan2012heroku].